GoogleCloudPlatform/software-delivery-blueprint/platform-template/README.md

 ### Infrastructure pipeline

-The multi-tenant IaC platform repo follows the [branch and folder pattern][next19-infra-as-code] to reperesent and manage environments.
+The multi-tenant IaC platform repo follows the [branch and folder pattern][next19-infra-as-code] to represent and manage environments.
 The repo contains three branches and folders dev, staging and prod.
 You can only push to dev branch, in order to push the code to higher branches, use pull requests to review and merge changes into the staging and production environments.

 The multi-tenant platform repo is connected to a [Cloud Build][cloud-build] trigger in multi-tenant admin project and listens to any push that happens on this repo.
 When a push happens, the trigger catches the branch where the push happened and executes the Terraform in the corresponding directory under env directory.
-This results in creation of multi-tenant infrastructure for that environment.
+This results in creation of multi-tenant infrastructure for that environment which includes a [private GKE cluster][gke] and [Cloud Build private pool][private-pool].

 Each environment has their own set of Terraform files under their folder, so you can make customizations in an environment by adding or removing code in their files without impacting the other environments. e.g you can add code to your dev Terraform files to create a GCS bucket and, it will only be created in dev without impacting other environment.

+The infrastructure pipeline is run with private pool created via [common-setup pipeline][common-setup-pipeline].

 ### Application landing zones